ImageMagick/Usage-Markdown/anim_basics/index.md

 The '`Previous`' disposal method is relatively simple.
 When the current image is finished, return the canvas to what it looked like before the image was overlaid.
 If the previous frame image also used a '`Previous`' disposal method, then the result will be that same as what it was before that frame.. etc.. etc.. etc...
-For example in this animation each of the later frames will return to the very first frame of the image, which has a '`None` disposal setting, before overlaying the image associated with that frame.
+For example, in this animation each of the later frames will return to the very first frame of the image, which has a '`None` disposal setting, before overlaying the image associated with that frame.

 The result is a background canvas that has just each frame image overlaid for just the duration of that image...